sharkwouter/steamos-container-creator/README.md

 ```

  ### Dependencies
- The following software is required to build the ISO:
+ The following software is required to build the container:
   - docker
   - realpath
+  - debootstrap

  ### Building
  Just run start the setup-chroot.sh script with: